mcci-usb/COLLECTION-cricket-ui/README.md

 For more info about installation procedure see,

-* download MCCI Cricket UI Linux installer from Collections-cricket-ui releases.
-* extract the Linux installer file.
-* open the Terminal at .deb file location.
-* install the Cricket_2.7.0_all.deb using the cmd of `sudo dpkg -i Cricket_2.7.0_all.deb`

-* download MCCI Cricket UI Linux installer from Collections-cricket-ui releases.
+* download MCCI Cricket UI RPI installer from Collections-cricket-ui releases.
-* extract the Linux installer file.
+* extract the RPI installer file.
 * open the Terminal at .deb file location.
 * install the Cricket_2.7.0_all.deb using the cmd of `sudo dpkg -i Cricket_2.7.0_all.deb`